2018 Municipal Elections

 Who Can Vote

-A person is entitled to be an elector at an election held in a local municipality if, on voting day, he or she:
+Pursuant to subsection 17(2) of the Municipal Elections Act, A person is entitled to be an elector at an election held in a local municipality if, on Voting Day, he or she,

-- a resident of the Township of North Dundas, or an owner or tenant of land, or the spouse of such an owner or tenant;
+- resides in the local municipality or is the owner or tenant of land there, or the spouse of such owner or tenant;

 - a Canadian citizen;